intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 special modification because the cache already needs to know the values of all the specialization constants that were used to compile the device image.
-We just need to make sure the cache is also aware of the specialization constants which correspond to the kernels' requirements.
+We just need to make sure the cache is also aware of the specialization constants which correspond to the requirements from the "SYCL/requirements" property set.

 #### Modifications to the GEN compiler